Non-Linear Scoring Model for Translation Quality Evaluation: Building a Non-Linear Scorecard

-\textbf{Micro-range caution.} Below $\sim$250 words, deterministic tolerance curves are statistically unreliable; in this sample size range methods of Statistical Quality Control must be used rather than score curves.
-Quantitatively, if the underlying minor‑error rate is $p$ per word and we observe only $n$ words, the expected count is $np$ with standard deviation $\sqrt{np(1-p)}\approx\sqrt{np}$, so the relative uncertainty scales as $1/\sqrt{np}$ and becomes huge when $np\approx 1$ (e.g., 1 expected error in 200 words at 5/1000).
+\textbf{Micro-range caution.} For sample sizes below approximately 250 words, deterministic tolerance curves are statistically unstable, and Statistical Quality Control (SQC) procedures are recommended instead.
+Intuitively, if the underlying minor-error rate is \(p\) per word and only \(n\) words are observed, the expected count is \(np\) with standard deviation \(\sqrt{np(1-p)}\approx\sqrt{np}\), so relative uncertainty scales as \(1/\sqrt{np}\) and becomes large when \(np \approx 1\).

 \begin{mdframed} \textbf{Worked example (documentation content).} Calibrated tolerance: \(E(x)=3.688\,\ln(1+0.00288\,x)\).
-For \(x=3000\) words, \(\Eallowed(x)\approx 8.357\) points.
-If \(\APT=7\), then \(QF=1-7/8.357\approx 0.162\).
-With \(\PT=80\), \(\MSV=100\) (\(\DPI=20\)), \(\OS\approx 83.25\) and \(DM\approx 1.36\) (Pass).
-If \(\APT=9\), then \(QF\approx -0.077\), \(\OS\approx 78.46\) and \(DM\approx -0.64\) (Fail). \end{mdframed}
+For \(x=3000\) words, \(E_{\mathrm{allowed}}(x)\approx 8.357\) points.
+If \(\mathrm{APT}=7\), then \(QF\approx 0.162\).
+With \(\mathrm{PT}=80\), \(\mathrm{MSV}=100\) (\(\mathrm{DPI}=20\)), \(\mathrm{OS}\approx 83.25\) and \(DM\approx 1.36\) (\textbf{Pass}).
+If \(\mathrm{APT}=9\), then \(QF\approx -0.077\), \(\mathrm{OS}\approx 78.46\) and \(DM\approx -0.64\) (\textbf{Fail}). \end{mdframed}

-\subsection{Implications for CAT Tools and LQA Automation}
+\subsection{Implications for CAT tools and LQA automation}

-The change in scoring logic has clear consequences for software systems that implement translation quality evaluation, particularly CAT tools with integrated LQA modules or standalone dedicated LQA platforms.

-In the traditional linear model, these tools calculate scores based on a fixed error density relative to a single reference word count.
-However, with a logarithmic tolerance function, the score calculation must dynamically adjust based on the actual sample size.
-This means LQA modules and dashboards need to:

-\begin{itemize} \item Replace static pass/fail thresholds based on a single anchor point with dynamic \textbf{tolerance functions}, \( E(x) \), that adjust based on the actual word count (\(x\)).

-\item Visualize quality scores against a \textbf{curved baseline} that represents the tolerance function, not a simple flat line.

-\item Provide evaluators with interactive feedback showing how close a sample's error count is to its unique, \textbf{size-adjusted pass/fail threshold}. \end{itemize}

-This functionality is particularly valuable for machine translation, post-editing, and AI-generated content, as evaluation samples from these sources often vary widely in word count.
+Adopting a logarithmic tolerance function has direct implications for software systems implementing LQA workflows, including CAT tools with integrated quality modules and standalone QA platforms.
+Under proportional scaling, thresholds are defined using a constant error density relative to a fixed reference length; under the proposed model, tolerance must be computed dynamically as a function of the observed evaluation word count.

+In practice, this requires tooling to: \begin{itemize} \item replace static pass/fail thresholds with a length-dependent tolerance function \(E(x)\); \item visualize quality relative to a curved tolerance baseline rather than a proportional reference line; and \item report decision margins (e.g., \(DM=E_{\mathrm{allowed}}-\mathrm{APT}\)) to communicate proximity to the pass/fail boundary. \end{itemize}

+These adaptations are particularly relevant in workflows involving heterogeneous sample sizes, such as machine translation, post-editing, and AI-assisted content generation.